-The proposed MCEP would be implemented consistent with the University of California (UC) Policy on Sustainable Practices (PSP).
-The project would incorporate measures resulting in significant energy savings, construction waste reduction, recycled material use, and water conservation.
-Such features would include an overall energy efficiency that exceeds California Title 24 criteria by at least 20%.
-To achieve this goal, the project would include building features such as high-performance glazing, insulation and radiant barrier, high reflectance roofing materials, high efficiency natural gas water heaters, low flow hotwater faucets and showers, low flow shower heads, energy efficient lighting, energy control systems, efficient exhaust fans, and high efficiency air conditioning equipment where applicable.
-Individual building component features will contribute to overall building annual energy savings, allowing the project to exceed the Code required minimum energy performance.
+The proposed UEC facility would be consistent with the University of California's (UC) Policy on Sustainable Practices (PSP) including the requirement to achieve a minimum LEED certification level of "Silver".
+The project would incorporate measures resulting in deep energy efficiency, construction waste reduction, recycled material use, and water conservation.
+Such features would include an overall energy efficiency designed to exceed California Title 24 criteria by at least 20%.

+To achieve this goal, the project would include various energy efficiency features such as high-performance glazing, energy efficient lighting, and high efficiency air conditioning equipment where applicable.
+Individual building component features would contribute to overall annual energy savings, allowing the project to exceed the Code required minimum energy performance.
 The proposed project would also include passive solar building orientation and shading devices to take advantage of, and control solar gain as well as natural ventilation and cross ventilation.
-Day-lighting optimization would also be incorporated to control building lighting.
-Site improvements as described above would also include to the extent practicable on site natural treatment systems and other low-impact development for storm water drainage and filtration as well as drought tolerant plant species in landscaped areas.
-Project elements that support alternative transportation including bicycle racks would be integrated into the project design.
+Site improvements as described above would also include, to the extent practicable, a natural stormwater treatment system(s) and/or permeable paving materials, and drought tolerant plant species in landscaped areas.
+Project elements to support the use of alternative transportation modes including bicycle racks and pedestrian connections to the nearby transit stop, as stated above, would be integrated into the project design.